fictionco/fiction/@docs/advanced/embedded-posts/index.md

 # Embedded Posts

 In some cases it isn't practical to create new posts for every data item needed.
-Examples of this are comments or chat messages where items easily grow into the thousands for a single post.
+Examples of this are comments or chat messages where messages easily grow into the thousands.

-With situations like this, it's easier and more practical to use embedded posts.
+In situations like this, it's easier and more practical to use embedded posts.
 What are embedded posts?
 Just posts within posts.

-As an example, since comments are always tied to a "parent" post, embedded post are perfectly suited to handle this problem.

 Factor has a tool to help you with embedded posts that is built on the post system.